homuch/STM32WB-BLE-Dev-App-Android/README.md

 **Content Management:**

-  - **Artwork Database:** The curator application maintains a centralized database of artwork information, including titles, artists, descriptions, creation years, and associated images.
-  - **Intuitive Interface:** Curators can easily add new artworks, edit existing entries, and delete records through a user-friendly interface within the application.
 - **Real-time Updates:** Any modifications made to the artwork information in the curator application are automatically synchronized with the ArtSense visitor application in real-time.
 This ensures that visitors always have access to the most up-to-date details about the artworks on display.

 **Beacon Management:**

 - **BLE Beacon Association:**  The curator application utilizes Bluetooth Low Energy (BLE) technology to establish and manage the connections between physical BLE beacons and individual artworks.
 - **STM32 Microcontroller Integration:** An STM32 microcontroller board acts as a central hub for controlling and configuring the BLE beacons within the exhibition space.
 - **Remote Beacon Control:** Curators can remotely assign specific beacons to artworks through the application interface.
 This involves selecting an artwork from the database and pairing it with a corresponding beacon identifier.
-  - **Dynamic Beacon Mapping:** The application provides a visual representation of the exhibition layout, allowing curators to easily view and modify the beacon-artwork associations.
-  - **Streamlined Exhibition Updates:** The ability to remotely manage beacon assignments significantly simplifies the process of updating exhibitions.
-Curators can quickly reconfigure the beacons to reflect changes in artwork placement or exhibition content without physically interacting with the beacons.
-  - **Enhanced Flexibility:** The integration of BLE technology and the STM32 microcontroller provides curators with greater flexibility in designing and managing interactive art experiences for visitors.
+- **Environmental Monitoring and Alerts:** ArtSense can receive accelerometer data from the STM32 microcontroller.
+If these conditions exceed predefined thresholds, the app will display an alert to visitors, informing them of potential risks to specific artworks.

 ## Project Setup and Launch